 This page contains affiliate links.
 Clicking them is free but we may receive a small commission.
 Please read our advertising policy to understand how the partners have been chosen.

 Blue Lounge is the other Priority Pass Lounge in Terminal 1 of Lisbon Airport.
 The lounge is in the Schengen area even though some lounge-related websites have false information.
 It serves business class passengers of many airlines and in addition Diners Club, Lounge Club, LoungeKey, Priority Pass and DragonPass members.

 Finding Blue Lounge in the Terminal 1

 Blue Lounge is located in the security area of Terminal 1.
 It is before the passport control so the lounge is inside the Schengen area.
 This means that even departing non-Schengen passengers can access the lounge but they need to reserve a little extra time to clear the immigration while heading from the lounge to the departure gate.
 Passengers transiting from a non-Schengen to a non-Schengen destination can't use this lounge.

 The lounge is on the departure level (5th floor) near the Gates 7-12.
 Unlike Lounge ANA, this lounge is not located in the central square of the Terminal 1.

 After the security check, you need to follow the signs to the Gates 7-13.
-The lounge will be on the left side when you arrive to the Gates 7-13 area.
+The lounge will be on the left side when you arrive at the Gates 7-13 area.
 The lounge is marked with tall posters.

 Who Can Access Blue Lounge?